MinThuraZaw/PySpark-ETL-with-AWS-DMS-and-Databricks/README.md

 <br>

 ### Development Steps
+1) Setup the source database for DMS (for example, permission for the user or enable logs for DMS to read)
-1) Create source and target endpoints in DMS (RDBMS for source and S3 bucket for target)
+2) Create source and target endpoints in DMS (RDBMS for source and S3 bucket for target)
-2) Setup database migration task in DMS with ongoing replication.
+3) Setup database migration task in DMS with ongoing replication.
-3)
+4) Load data from S3 bucket into delta talbe with autoloader in Databricks.